 4. Come up with an OPSEC Plan

-Are you going to turn away the Special Forces friend who happens to be in your neighborhood when SHTF and is looking to group up?
+Are you going to turn away the Special Forces guy who happens to visiting his parents in your neighborhood when SHTF and is looking to team up?
 Would you know how to tell if you could trust him?

-Your plan of who you’re going to involve if SHTF should include the people that you didn’t involve in your plan.
-Find out who and when you’ll take in and who and when you won’t.
+Your plan of who you’re going to involve if SHTF should include the people that you didn’t involve in your plan originally but decide to later.
+Find out who and when you’ll take in and who and when you won’t, and how you’ll deal with them when they show up.

 Skills have no weight so they’re easy to carry.
 Certain skills can replace items because you can use your skills to make things with what you find.
 These are critical skills to learn before SHTF and not after.
 Medical skills are important to know too so you should probably take a class at the Red Cross or local community college.
 Sit down and figure out what you don’t know and then come up with a plan on how to learn.
 You should definitely be learning how to protect yourself.
 If you’re going to have a firearm (and you’re not going to have your stuff long if society breaks down and you’re the only idiot without a gun), then you need to learn how to use it and how to use it safely.

-Make sure you know the basics of survival such as everything you need to know to build a fire (watch the video for a $7 manual), filtering water, making shelter, catching/trapping food, medical, communication, navigation, and any other basic skills you’re missing.
+Make sure you know the basics of survival such as everything you need to know to build a fire, filtering water, making shelter, catching/trapping food, medical, communication, navigation, and any other basic skills you’re missing.
+There are a lot of things that you can be creative and improvise but if you die the first night from exposure or soon after from dehydration, all your prepping is for naught.

 9. Practice your plans

-Every plan you have needs to be practiced.
+Every plan you have needs to be practiced and this practice should be scheduled.
 Theres an old saying I learned from engineering: In theory, theory and practice are the same; in practice, they’re not.
 When running through your plans, you’ll see things you didn’t know before, discover roadblocks that you didn’t know were there, figure out better ways to do it, and most important: your family and group know by heart what to do.
 You need to do practice some things, like bug out roots or proof-of-concept runs on certain plans just to see if they’re going to work.